Optimized laser ion acceleration at the relativistic critical density surface: Results

 where $\beta_\mathrm{HB}=\frac{\Sigma}{1+\Sigma}$ is the HB velocity with $\Sigma=\sqrt{\frac{Pa^2}{2 m_\mathrm{i} n_\mathrm{i}}}$~\cite{Robinson2009}, and is the velocity of the relativistic critical density front with

-and $b=\pi^2n_\mathrm{e}/8(T_\mathrm{e}+1)$~\cite{Liu2020}.
-The lower subscript $f$ refers to quantities of the relativistic front where the laser is reflected.
+and $b=\pi^2 P n_\mathrm{e}/16$~\cite{Liu2020}.
+The lower subscript $f$ refers to quantities of the \com{RTF} where the laser is reflected.
 The coefficient $P$ refers to the polarization, see below.
 The plasma is assumed to be homogeneous with electron density $n_\mathrm{e} = Z n_\mathrm{i}$.
-We introduced the factor $(T_\mathrm{e}+1)$ to approximate the acceleration of the front velocity if the plasma is relativistically warm, which will be the case for linear laser polarization ($P=1$).
-For circular polarized light ($P=2$), $T_\mathrm{e}=0$ was found to be in good agreement with numerical simulations~\cite{Liu2020}.
-Here, we find that for linear polarization $T_\mathrm{e}=1$ gives a good agreement of the model with the simulation shown above and those that follow below~\footnote{Naively, this an intuitive explanation: The plasma in the downstream region is heated due to accelerated electrons.
-Far from the relativistic front this effect vanishes and $n_0/(T_{e,\infty}+1)\approx n_0$, while directly at the front $n_0/(T_{e,0}+1)\approx 0$.
-The laser has to push against this downstream gradient, i.e. has to work against the average $n_0/2$, hence $T_{e}\approx 1$.}.
-For $a\gg b$ the above equation can be approximated to the simple form\cite{Liu2020} \\ For the case shown in Fig.~\ref{fig:1} with $a_0=50$ and $n_\mathrm{e}=8$ the predicted velocity of the relativistic front from Eqn.~\eqref{eqn:v_front} is $\beta_\mathrm{f}=0.6$, which compares well to a maximum value of $\beta_\mathrm{f}^\mathrm{PIC}=0.57$ in the simulation. \\ Upont laser reflection a charge separation field is set up at the relativistic front which can reflect downstream ions with peak field strength~\cite{Liu2020} While the laser pulse intensity ramps up, the velocity at which the laser turns the plasma transparent increases, i.e. the relativistic front accelerates and can catch up with the ions.
+Here we introduced the empiric factor $P$ to approximate the acceleration of the front velocity for both linear laser polarization ($P=1$) and circular polarized light ($P=2$).
+For circular polarized light Eqn.~\ref{eqn:v_front} and~\ref{eqn:v_front_K} were found to be in good agreement with numerical simulations~\cite{Liu2020}.
+Here, we find that also for linear polarization we obtain a good agreement of the model with our simulations when introducing the factor $P$, cp.
+Fig.~\ref{fig:1}~\footnote{Naively, this an intuitive explanation: The plasma in the downstream region is heated due to accelerated electrons.
+Far from the \com{RTF} this effect vanishes and $n_0/(T_{e,\infty}+1)\approx n_0$, while directly at the front $n_0/(T_{e,0}+1)\approx 0$.
+The laser has to push against this downstream gradient, i.e. has to work against the average $n_0/2$, hence $P\equiv 2/(T_{e}+1)\approx 1$.
+The mathematical derivation can be found in the appendix. }.
+For $a\gg b$ the above equation can be approximated to the simple form\cite{Liu2020} \\ For the case shown in Fig.~\ref{fig:1} with $a_0=50$ and $n_\mathrm{e}=8$ the predicted velocity of the \com{RTF} from Eqn.~\eqref{eqn:v_front} is $\beta_\mathrm{f}=0.6$, which compares well to a maximum value of $\beta_\mathrm{f}^\mathrm{PIC}=0.57$ in the simulation. \\ Upon laser reflection a charge separation field is set up at the \com{RTF} which can reflect downstream ions with peak field strength~\cite{Liu2020} While the laser pulse intensity ramps up, the velocity at which the laser turns the plasma transparent increases, i.e. the \com{RTF} accelerates and can catch up with the ions.
 The charge separation field at the front then reflects and further accelerates them repeatedly.